KittimaRodriguez/CaseStudy/README.md

 ### 2. [Retail Sales Data Pipeline](https://github.com/KittimaRodriguez/CaseStudy/tree/main/retail-sales-pipeline) (Ongoing)

 - Currently working on designing an **ETL pipeline** to process and analyze large datasets.
-- Utilizing **SQL, Python, and cloud-based solutions** for data transformation and storage.
+- Utilizing **SQL, and cloud-based solutions** for data transformation and storage.
 - Aim to integrate **automated reporting dashboards** for real-time insights.
 ---
 *Stay tuned for more projects!*